Highlights. Global online shopping revenue totaled $6.01 trillion in 2024; projections indicate that sales will exceed $8.9 trillion by 2030.

 Global Online Shopping Statistics

-Online shopping will generate over $10 trillion in annual revenue by 2030.
+Online shopping will generate $10 trillion in annual revenue by 2033.

 U.S. Online Shopping Statistics

-Online shopping in the United States makes up a smaller portion of the global market every year, in part due to increased internet accessibility worldwide.
+Online shopping in the United States makes up a smaller portion of the global market, in part due to increased internet accessibility worldwide.

-• Online shopping revenue in the average U.S. state was equivalent to $3,167 per capita in 2022.
+• Online shopping revenue in the average U.S. state was equivalent to an estimated $3,612 per capita in 2024.

 Online Shopping Growth Statistics